What to expect from a retirement village

 Is there a guest suite or somewhere for friends and family to stay when they visit?
 How much does this cost?

-Moving to a retirement village might mean that you're downsizing and maybe also moving to another area.
-Download our downsizing checklists for ideas about what to consider.
+Moving to a retirement village might mean that you’re downsizing and maybe also moving to another area.
+Download our downsizing checklist for ideas about what to consider.

-If you’re planning to move into a retirement village, make sure you’re clear about the hidden costs and fees.
+If you’re planning to move into a retirement village, make sure you’re clear about all of the costs and fees ...

 The pros and cons of downsizing to a smaller home, or to sheltered accommodation or a retirement village.